 Cal Nano's mission is to pioneer and commercialize next-generation Nanophase materials and products to fulfill rising industry demand.
 Cal Nano's technologies enhance material performance by improving engineering properties.
 The Company is now focusing on commercialization efforts.
-Target markets are the sports and recreation, consumer electronics, aerospace, defense, automotive, medical, and the Oil and Gas industries.
+Target markets are the microchip fabrication, aerospace, sports and recreation, defense, automotive, medical, and the oil and gas industries.